tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 Annotation Section
 ````````````````````

-The annotation section in the class file is the in-line comments for the class.
+The annotation section in the class file is the set of in-line comments for the class.
 Note the @FieldType stanza in the comments.
 Drupal
 uses these annotations to recognize the new field.
 It provides information such
 as the field ID, label and description.
 It also indicates the default widget